Jungle Scout raises $110M, acquires Downstream Impact to help 3rd parties sell on marketplaces like Amazon – TechCrunch

 Connor Folley, Downstream’s CEO who co-founded the company with another ex-Amazonian, Salim Hamed (who is Downstream’s CTO), told me that ads “within the walls of Amazon itself” still make up the majority of that figure, although it will continue to invest in areas like its DSP to expand beyond its own ecosystem.
 That makes it somewhat of a dark horse in the world of advertising, which up to now has been more concerned with the rise of Facebook among “new” players.

 “The explosive growth of Amazon advertising over the last five years has surpassed many people’s expectations,” he said.
-“It might be a $50 billion dollar platform by 2023 — and much bigger than Facebook.”
+“It might be a $50 billion platform by 2023 — and much bigger than Facebook.”

 While there are a lot of companies out there building tools and alternatives for sellers to get a better grip to sell on Amazon, the attraction here has been in part the size of Jungle Scout and its prescience in building this market in the first place.

-“Jungle Scout was one of the first companies to identify the opportunity to provide SaaS-based tools to help businesses and brands expand their ecommerce footprints on Amazon and beyond, and the company has built on this leadership position over the last several years,” said Neil Roseman, Technologist-in-Residence at Summit Partners and Jungle Scout Board Director, in a statement.
+“Jungle Scout was one of the first companies to identify the opportunity to provide SaaS-based tools to help businesses and brands expand their ecommerce footprints on Amazon and beyond, and the company has built on this leadership position over the last several years,” said Neil Roseman, Technologist-in-Residence at Summit Partners and Jungle Scout board director, in a statement.

-It’s a strong vote of confidence when you consider that Roseman himself is also an ex-Amazonian, having been its VP of technology between 1998 and 2007 working on marketplace technology among other things.
+It’s a strong vote of confidence when you consider that Roseman himself is also an ex-Amazonian, having been its VP of technology between 1998 and 2007 working on marketplace technology, among other things.
 “We believe Jungle Scout’s technology is robust and highly scalable, designed to help a company to grow as the Amazon third-party selling ecosystem has expanded.
 We believe the addition of Downstream Impact will add to this product and engineering strength, and we are thrilled to be a part of the company’s growth journey.”

+Early Stage is the premier “how-to” event for startup entrepreneurs and investors.
+You’ll hear firsthand how some of the most successful founders and VCs build their businesses, raise money and manage their portfolios.
+We’ll cover every aspect of company building: Fundraising, recruiting, sales, product market fit, PR, marketing and brand building.
+Each session also has audience participation built-in — there’s ample time included for audience questions and discussion.